zhibinlei/zhibinlei.github.io/_pages/lei-research.md

   expandImg.parentElement.style.display = "block";
 }
 </script>
 </body>
 </html>

+Click on the image to see its full size and caption.
 ## Dual inward dipping subduction (DIDS) & progressive weakening within the overriding plate

 Relative to SSS, DIDS can generate:  1) fixed boundary condition for the middle overriding plate 2) a stronger united upwelling mantle flow.
 Both effects